simonjoom/react-app-mobx-ultimateversion/templates/app/Structure.md

 │   ├── robots.txt              # Instructions for search engine crawlers
 │   └── /...                    # etc.
-├── /test/                      # Unit and integration tests ├── /assets/                    # Assets pictures...etc
+├── /test/                      # Unit and integration tests ├── /assets/                    # Assets pictures...etc Webpack will copy from this folder to public/dist in memory ├── /utils/                     # Utility and helper classes

-├── /utils/                     # Utility and helper classes │── index.ejs                   # EJS template for index.html page
+│── index.ejs                   # EJS template for index.html page

 │── main.js                     # React application entry point
 │── package.json                # The list of project dependencies and NPM scripts └── routes.json                 # This list of application routes